 The Bio-Lab Conyers facility in Conyers, Georgia, opened in 1973.
-Among other operations, the site received, blended, and packaged TCCA-based formulation material into finished consumer products.
+Among other operations, the site received, blended, and packaged TCCA material into finished consumer products.
 In September 2020, it had 222 full-time employees.
 The Bio-Lab Conyers incident occurred in a building (Figure 21), referred to by the company as Plant 6, which had warehousing and chemical blending activities.
 The building also had offices for administrative functions.

-The Bio-Lab Conyers facility received dry TCCA-based formulation from the Bio-Lab Lake Charles facility inside "super sacks," each typically holding approximately 2,750 pounds of material.
-Once received, the TCCA-based formulation was stored inside Plant 6 until it was used in finishing operations.
-At the time of the incident, the building held over 345,000 pounds of the material,^{a,b} much of which sat on top of wood or plastic pallets on the floor in super sacks, double stacked, as shown in Figure 22.
+The Bio-Lab Conyers facility received dry TCCA from the Bio-Lab Lake Charles facility inside "super sacks," each typically holding approximately 2,750 pounds of material.
+Once received, the TCCA was stored inside Plant 6 until it was used in finishing operations.
+At the time of the incident, the building held over 345,000 pounds of TCCA material, ab much of which sat on top of wood or plastic pallets on the floor in super sacks, double stacked, as shown in Figure 22.
 At the time of the incident, the building also contained off-specification materials and other chemicals.
-The configuration of a section of the Bio-Lab Convers Plant 6 building is shown in Figure 23.
+The configuration of a section of the Bio-Lab Conyers Plant 6 building is shown in Figure 23.